Skip to content

 sudo kuke delete cell claude-code --cascade

---cascade removes the cell's containers in the same call.
-If kuke delete fails because the daemon is down, fall back to in-process mode the same way kuke apply does — see Applying manifests.
+--cascade removes the cell's containers in the same call. kuke delete is a workload verb with no in-process fallback (same as kuke apply); if it fails because the daemon is down, bring the daemon back with kuke daemon start — see kuke apply always requires the daemon.

 Optional: persist ~/.claude across restarts